jhradilek/publican-makefile/README.markdown

 Targets
 -------

-The following *TARGET*s can be used to specify what to build:
+The following TARGETs can be used to specify what to build:

 * **html-desktop** — Builds a single HTML page with the table of contents in the sidebar.
 This is the default option.
 * **html-single** — Builds a single HTML page with the table of contents at the beginning of the document.